High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Spintronic RNN with Biomemtic Neurons

-To create a Hopfield network, we connected the proposed neurons to each other, forming a fully connected graph as shown in Fig. \ref{Figure 4}.
-Because of this all-to-all connection scheme, every neuron in an N-neuron network has one soma and N-1 axons.
-In total, an N-neuron network will have $\text{N}^2$ DW-MTJ devices present.
+These biomimetic neurons can be directly interconnected to form an RNN, without requiring any CMOS or other circuitry.
+A simple RNN, the Hopfield network, is illustrated in Fig. \ref{Figure 4} with all-to-all connectivity.
+In this case of all-to-all connectivity, every neuron in an N-neuron network has one soma and N-1 axons.
+In total, an N-neuron Hopfield network consists of $\text{N}^2$ DW-MTJ devices.

-Training is performed according to the equations outlined in section II, resulting in the synapse voltages being set to $\pm$W, where W's value represents a weight constant chosen based on the resistance of the DW track, the MTJ resistance, and the tunnel magnetoresistance ratio (TMR) of the MTJ.
-For multiple patterns, the formula is applied individually for each and then the weight matrices are summed to form the final set.
+Training is performed offline according to (\ref{trainEq}), with the resulting weights applied as synapse voltages of $\pm$W. For multiple patterns, the formula is applied individually for each and then the weight matrices are summed to form the final set.

-After training, the network's neuron states can be initiated to some pattern using voltage sources of constant \( \pm V_C\).
-Once these sources are disconnected from the network, it will attempt to converge to the closest stored pattern.
+To perform a computational task on a particular input, the network states can be initialized to an input pattern using voltage sources of constant \( \pm V_\textrm{C}\).
+After the network reaches a relaxed state, these sources are disconnected from the network and the synaptic weight voltages are connected to the axons.
+The network then converges to the nearest trained pattern.